daytonaio/content/definitions/20240819_definition_platform as a service _paas_.md

 ---
-title: 'Platform as a Service (PaaS)'
+title: "Platform as a Service (PaaS)"
 description:
-  'Platform as a Service (PaaS) is a cloud computing model where a third-party provider delivers hardware and software tools to users over the internet.
-This model has evolved from its initial focus on complex infrastructure management to now prioritize simplification, value delivery, and user satisfaction.'
+  "Platform as a Service (PaaS) is a cloud computing model where a third-party provider delivers hardware and software tools to users over the internet.
+This model has evolved from its initial focus on complex infrastructure management to now prioritize simplification, value delivery, and user satisfaction."
 ---

 # Platform as a Service (PaaS)